awsdocs/aws-freertos-docs/doc_source/getting_started_xilinx.md

 # Getting Started with the Xilinx Avnet MicroZed Industrial IoT Kit<a name="getting_started_xilinx"></a>

+This tutorial provides instructions for getting started with the Xilinx Avnet MicroZed Industrial IoT Kit\.
 If you do not have the Xilinx Avnet MicroZed Industrial IoT Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtqUAH/MicroZed-IIoT-Bundle-with-Amazon-FreeRTOS)\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
 In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.

+## Overview<a name="w3aab7c19c33b7"></a>

+This tutorial contains instructions for the following getting started steps:

+1. Connecting your board to a host machine\.

+1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

+1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.

+1. Loading the application binary image to your board, and then running the application\.

-## Setting Up the MicroZed Hardware<a name="xilinx-setup-hardware"></a>
+## Set Up the MicroZed Hardware<a name="xilinx-setup-hardware"></a>

 The following diagram might be helpful when you set up the MicroZed hardware: